Study of Indian English Pronunciation Variabilities relative to Received Pronunciation: Data Annotation and Pre-processing

+In Indic TIMIT, two linguists had transcribed a subset of the recordings, numbering $2,342$, containing languages from all $5$ groups.
+The phonetic transcriptions in an utterance were obtained using an online interface that was presented to the linguists for annotations.

+Apart from the subset pre-existing in the Indic TIMIT corpus, we collected annotations for $13,632$ recordings, totalling $15,974$ recordings worth of phonetic transcriptions for the analysis.
+They were phonetically transcribed sequentially into a total of $5$ groups such that each group covered languages from all $5$ region-based groups.
+This was done by considering one of the linguists who annotated a subset of transcriptions for Indic TIMIT Corpus.
+The linguist is affiliated with Spire Lab at the Electrical Engineering Department, Indian Institute of Science.
+We believe that the collected phonetic transcriptions could include the phonetic variations resulting from different native languages of the majority of the Indian population.

-Using their speech data, a total of $15,974$ Phonetic transcriptions were obtained through a linguist at Spire Lab, Electrical Engineering, Indian Institute of Science.
-The transcriptions were divided into $5$ sets, where the audios consist of speakers reading prompts from TIMIT corpus.
-Each set was curated such that languages from all regions were covered.
-Hence, the transcriptions are representative of the phonetic diversity, resulting from different native languages.
-A total of xxx IPA symbols have been used for the transcription of audio files.
-While reading the sentences, at times, speakers have skipped one or more words, or added an additional word.
-The TIMIT prompts have been adjusted to take that into account.
-Consistency of transcriptions have been accessed by finding Intra Rater Agreement using Cohen's Kappa Score.
-This Agreement score is considered to be robust when compared to other simpler metrics like percentage error since it eliminates the possibility of the agreement occurring by chance.
-This consistency is calculated twice, using different approaches.
-Kappa score can be calculated between two phonetic transcriptions which have same number of classes/labels.
-For instances where two set of transcriptions have unequal number of labels due to certain insertion/deletions of phonemes, they are made equal by inserting an additional dummy class so they can be compared.
-For the first approach, each set consisted of repeated $200$ audio files which were transcribed.
-Among the repetitions, kappa score was calculated and this was done for all $5$ sets.
-The mean Cohen's Kappa Score was $0.827$, for all sets.
-The second approach is as follows: Using the existing transcriptions, for every audio file, their transcription was randomly shuffled with transcriptions of other speakers speaking same prompt and that of speaker's own pronunciation of that prompt.
-These shuffled transcriptions were given for correction, for every audio file, for all sets.
-The mean Cohen's kappa score for this approach was $0.84$.
-Generally, scores above $0.80$ are indicative of strong agreement.
-Hence, these transcriptions have excellent annotation consistency.
+A total of $108$ IPA symbols were used for transcribing.
+The consistency of transcriptions was accessed by calculating Intra-Rater Agreement using Cohen's Kappa Score \cite{cohen1960coefficient}.
+This agreement score is robust compared to simpler metrics like percentage error since it eliminates the possibility of the agreement occurring by chance.
+Typically, the Kappa score is calculated between two phonetic transcriptions of the same lengths.
+If they are unequal due to insertions or deletions of phonemes, they are made equal by inserting dummy symbols.
+The consistency was calculated twice, using different approaches.
+For the first approach, each group consisted of $200$ transcribed audio files that were repeated.
+Among the repetitions, the Kappa score was calculated, and this was done for all $5$ groups.
+The mean Cohen's Kappa Score was $0.827$ for all groups.
+In the second approach, we randomly shuffled transcriptions from all groups of different speakers speaking the same prompt.
+These shuffled transcriptions were given for correction.
+The mean Cohen's Kappa score for this approach was $0.84$.
+Generally, scores above $0.80$ indicate strong agreement; therefore, the transcriptions have excellent annotation consistency.